yssource/rhai/README.md

 an array's size without Rhai noticing until the very end.
 For instance, the built-in '`+`' operator for arrays concatenates two arrays together to form one larger array;
 if both arrays are _slightly_ below the maximum size limit, the resultant array may be almost _twice_ the maximum size.
-The '`pad`' function grows an array to a specified size which may be larger than the allowed maximum (to trap this risk, register a custom '`pad`' function that checks the arguments).

 As a malicious script may create a deeply-nested array which consumes huge amounts of memory while each individual array still stays under the maximum size limit, Rhai also recursively adds up the sizes of all strings, arrays